Sentient-Sports/PlayerImputation/README.md

 4. Run the `ImputationModel/PlayerPositionImputation.ipynb` notebook to run the model and extract results for imputed players.
 5. Save the imputed positions of players for test events using the functions at the bottom of the `ImputationModel/PlayerPositionImputation.ipynb` notebook.
 This will save model results in csv format in the `ModelResults` directory.
 6. Run applications of the model and model experiemnts in the `Experiments\ModelApplications.ipynb` notebook

+## Using a different dataset
+There also exists some open-source event and tracking datasets (e.g., Metrica Sample Data: https://github.com/metrica-sports/sample-data).
+Our model can be applied to other datasets, but data syncing will be required for it to correctly pass through the feature engineering and model.
+To do this, look at the functions in the `ImputationModel` directories and appropriately transform the input data to match the data labels used from the Bepro dataset.